hajicj/MUSCIMarker/doc/source/controls.rst

     uses, however, will be quick.

 **Object Selection** Draw a rectangle and select all CropObjects that overlap this rectangle.
-Handy for parsing: quickly select groups of CropObjects over which you want MUSCIMarker to create relationships.
+Handy for adding relationships: quickly select groups of CropObjects with this tool and press "p" to create relationships.

 **Relationship Selection** Draw a rectangle, find all CropObjects that overlap this rectangle (like the Object Selection tool), and select their *Relationships*.